 PyTorch is, at its core, a tensor computing language with GPU acceleration support and a deep neural network library.
 PyTorch began as an internship program by Adam Paszke (now a Senior Research Scientist at Google) in October 2016.
 It was based on Torch, an open-source machine learning library and scientific computing framework written in the Lua programming language.

 Three additional authors (Sam Gross, Soumith Chintala, and Gregory Chanan) formed the original author list.
 PyTorch was released as an open source machine learning language using the BSD open source license.
-Facebook currently operates both PyTorch and the Convolutional Architecture for Fast Feature Embedding (Caffe2).
+Facebook currently operates both PyTorch and the Convolutional Architecture for Fast Feature Embedding (Caffe2, now part of the standard PyTorch library).
 It is one of the standard libraries for deep neural network research and implementation.

 A basic data structure for holding data in PyTorch is a tensor.
 An m × n tensor is a multidimensional data structure with n rows and m columns, very similar to a Numpy ndarray.
 One critical difference between tensors and Numpy arrays is that tensors can be moved to the GPU for rapid processing.
 Below is a very simple example of creating a 2 × 2 PyTorch tensor.